The New Era of Individual Agency

 The productivity gains enabled by AI are not merely incremental - they're transformative.
 Tasks that previously required months can now be completed in days or even hours.
 This isn't just doing the same things faster; it's enabling entirely new workflows and possibilities.

-What does this mean in practice?
-For starters, it collapses the traditional startup trajectory.
 When a single founder can accomplish what previously required a team of specialists, we see:

 • Dramatically faster iteration cycles